boriskriger/Publications/README.md

 Kriger, B. (2025).
 Atemporality of Mental Memory Space: A Structural Hypothesis Grounded in Resource Constraints, Cyclical Closure, and Reconstructive Retrieval.
 Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18381912

 Kriger, B. (2025).
 Evaluating the extraordinary claim of timescape cosmology superseding the standard cosmological model.
-Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.14952703
+Institute of Integrative and Interdisciplinary Research.IIIR Cosmology and Theoretical Physics. https://doi.org/10.5281/zenodo.14952703

 Kriger, B. (2025).
 Binary-first star formation as a persistence-selected outcome of open, embedded protostellar dynamics.
-Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18155356
+Institute of Integrative and Interdisciplinary Research.
+IIIR Theoretical Astrophysics. https://doi.org/10.5281/zenodo.18155356

 Kriger, B. (2025).
 The law of imperative uncertainty: Why any complex world requires uncertainty.
 Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18101601